pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 #### Online deployment

-1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy.
+1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy

     {{< copyable "shell-regular" >}}